-Bhutan often revered as the "land of the Peaceful Dragon" regarded as one of the last Shangri-La in the Himalayan region because of its remoteness, its spectacular mountain terrain, varied flora and fauna and its unique ancient Buddhist monasteries.
-It is one of the reactively unexplored pockets of Asia which allow only limited number of discerning travelers to enter the country with a special visa permits.
+Bhutan is often revered as the “land of the Peaceful Dragon” and regarded as one of the last Shangri-La in the Himalayan region because of its remoteness, its spectacular mountain terrain, and varied flora, and fauna, and its unique ancient Buddhist monasteries.
+It is one of the reactively unexplored pockets of Asia which allows only a limited number of discerning travelers to enter the country with special visa permits.

-Bhutan's isolation has resulted in its culture and traditional remaining much the same for many hundreds of years.
-Our introductory 8 days Western Bhutan Culture tour will be through the stunning beautiful alpine valleys flanked by steep slopes and terraced pastures dotted with temple.
-The highlight of tour will be visits to Simtokha Dzong within the tiny capital township of Thimpu and the Taktsang Monastery that clings to a sheer 3,000 foot rock face cliffs.
-Festival (Tscechus) is held in Bhutan throughout the year at different locations.
-These festivals are celebration of faith, legends, myths and history of Bhutanese in ancients rituals of colorful dance and music.
-To co-inside a visit to Bhutan during the festive season would be an added bonus and even better way to observe the unique culture.
+Bhutan’s isolation has resulted in its culture and traditions remaining much the same for many hundreds of years.
+Our introductory 8 days Western Bhutan Cultural tour will be through the stunning beautiful alpine valleys flanked by steep slopes and terraced pastures dotted with temples.
+The highlight of the tour will be visits to Simtokha Dzong within the tiny capital township of Thimpu and the Taktsang Monastery that clings to a sheer 3,000-foot rock face cliffs.
+The Festival (Tscechus) is held in Bhutan throughout the year at different locations.
+These festivals are a celebration of faith, legends, myths, and the history of Bhutanese in ancient rituals of colorful dance and music.
+To co-inside, a visit to Bhutan during the festive season would be an added bonus and an even better way to observe the unique culture.

 Day -01: Arrival Paro, transfer to hotel